hf-chimera/store/packages/adapters/react/README.md

 };

 // Use with full type safety
-const { data: customers } = useCollectionQuery<EntityMap, 'customer'>('customer');
+const customers = useChimeraCollection<typeof store, 'customer'>('customer');
-// customers is typed as Customer[]
+// customers is typed as ChimeraCollectionQuery<Customer, ...>

-const { data: customer } = useItemQuery<EntityMap, 'customer'>('customer', 'id');
+const customer = useChimeraItem<typeof store, 'customer'>('customer', 'id');
-// customer is typed as Customer | null
+// customer is typed as ChimeraItemQuery<Customer>
 ```

 ## Tips

 1. **Use the Provider**: Always wrap your app with `ChimeraStoreProvider`
-2. **Type Safety**: Define your entity map type for full type safety
+2. **Type Safety**: Use `getChimeraTypedHooks` for full type safety
-3. **Error Handling**: Always handle loading and error states
+3. **Error Handling**: Always check `ready` and `lastError` properties
-4. **Optimistic Updates**: Use the mutable references for optimistic updates
+4. **Optimistic Updates**: Use the `mutable` property for optimistic updates on item queries
 5. **Batch Operations**: Use batch operations for multiple items when possible
+6. **Query Builder**: Use the query builder function syntax for better type safety and readability

 ## Migration from Vanilla ChimeraStore

-If you're already using ChimeraStore without React, you can gradually migrate
+If you're already using ChimeraStore without React, you can gradually migrate by:
-by:

-1. Adding the `ChimeraStoreProvider` to your app
+1. Adding the `ChimeraStoreProvider` to your app (pass your existing store instance)
 2. Replacing direct store usage with hooks
-3. Using the provided components for common operations

-The React integration is fully compatible with existing ChimeraStore
+3. The React integration is fully compatible with existing ChimeraStore instances
-configurations.